jehaad1/CanvasFlow/README.md

   <h1>CanvasFlow</h1>
 </div>

-Welcome to the CanvasFlow documentation, a JavaScript library that allow you to create and move objects on an HTML canvas with ease.
+Welcome to the CanvasFlow documentation, a JavaScript library that allows you to create and move objects on an HTML canvas with ease.

 ## Online Demos:
 - <a target="_blank" href="https://kashkol.jehaad.com">kashkol</a>